 - Degree from a non-U.S. institution of higher education

 Students will be notiﬁed if they need to submit additional materials for review.
 For this extended review, students are required to submit a letter addressing how they will be successful in the program; including how the program will relate to their future career goals and/or how they have overcome barriers to past educational success.
 Interviews, letters of recommendation, and evidence of professional experience may also be requested.

 In the event a student meets admission for full standing with exception of having an undergraduate degree posted; a student may be admitted as a discretionary enrollment.
 Students will be allowed to enroll in classes, however an official transcript from the degree granting institution with the undergraduate degree posted, must be received prior to the first day of classes to remain enrolled.

 Students may be admitted as full standing on probation when full standing criteria are not met.
 This status is to be used only in extraordinary cases.
 Admission must be justiﬁed by the admitting department and approved by the Provost Office Designee.
 Students admitted on probation must complete the two courses recommended by the program coordinator at the time of admission.
 After a student has completed the courses and achieves a 3.0, the student’s status can be changed to full standing If the student has not completed the courses successfully or achieved a 3.0, the student will be dismissed.

 Students who are not eligible for admission are encouraged to take classes as a special student (please see Applying for Admission – Non-degree Seeking).
 Each program determines the number of credits that students should take as special students and the grade they must receive to be considered for admission in the future.
 Students should not take more than 12 credits as a special student.

 Assignment of Advisor

 An advisor will be assigned to each new degree-seeking graduate student by the program area upon the student’s admission.
-The Assistant Provost of Graduate Programs, Assessment, Teaching and Distance Learning will confirm the final approval of advisor assignments.
+The Provost Office Designee will confirm the final approval of advisor assignments.